Automated calculations of exchange magnetostriction

 The basic idea of this new method is to compute the total spin-polarized energy (Eq.\ref{eq:E_tot}) for a set of deformed unit cells in such a way that we can get the i-th isotropic magnetoelastic constant $b_i^{iso}$ from a polynomial fitting of the energy versus strain data

-where $V_0$ is the equilibrium volume, $\Gamma_i$ is a real number, $\Phi_i$ depends on the elastic constants $C_{ij}$, $E_0$ is the energy at the unstrained state, and $s$ is the parameter used to parameterize the strain tensor $\boldsymbol{\epsilon}^i(s)$.
+where $V_0$ is the equilibrium volume of the reference unstrained state ($s=0$), $\Gamma_i$ is a real number, $\Phi_i$ depends on the elastic constants $C_{ij}$, $E_0$ is the energy at the unstrained state, and $s$ is the parameter used to parameterize the strain tensor $\boldsymbol{\epsilon}^i(s)$.
 In practice, Eq. \ref{eq:dE_tot} is fitted to a third order polynomial

 where $\mathcal{A}$, $\mathcal{B}$, $\mathcal{C}$ and $\mathcal{D}$ are fitting parameters, so that the i-th isotropic magnetoelastic constant $b_i^{iso}$ is given by